abigail-ryan/serenity-day-spa/TESTING.md

 ![Screenshot of Serenity Day Spa - HTML Validation Register Page](documentation/register-page-errors.png)

 As this was a standard AllAuth template, I was unable to make adjustments.
-For future development of this project I will investigate this further.
+For future development of this project I will create a custom Register form.

 ____